 The Community pays specific attention to these issues in the WTO context, for example by working towards a solution regarding cotton.
-The EU is willing to help the C4 (Burkina Faso, Benin, Chad, Mali) and on 16 June 2006 tabeled a very ambitious proposal suggesting the elimination of the most trade distoring support in line with the EU cotton reform in place since 1 January 2006, elimination of export support as well as duty and quote free market access for LDCs.
+The EU has clearly shown its willingness to support the C4 (Burkina Faso, Benin, Chad, Mali) and the other African cotton producing countries.
+Having granted duty and quota free access to LDCs already under the EBA initiative and with the reform of the cotton regime in place since 1 January 2006, the EU has suggested generalising the results of its own reforms in a WTO agreement.
+On 16 June 2006, it tabled a very ambitious proposal on cotton to eliminate the most trade distorting domestic support and export subsidies as well as to grant duty and quota free market access for LDCs.
 The EU is also one of the largest contributors to the 'Cotton initiative'.